Jump to content

 Honey has been used throughout antiquity for its purported health benefits.
 Today, Maluka honey from New Zealand and Australia is highly prized for its health benefits, but expensive.

-The Greeks also have been promoting their honey, citing its long history for medical use.
-The Ancient Greek physicians would have utilized honey in their therapeutic armamentarium in medical treatment in throughout the Roman Empire.
+The Greeks have also been promoting their honey, citing its long history of medical use.
+Ancient Greek physicians would have used honey in their therapeutic armamentarium for medical treatment throughout the Roman Empire.

 Quote